CHIDARISAIKRISHNA/Student_Outing_Management/README.md

-# Student Outing Management
+# Student Outing Management System

 ## Project Description
-The **Student Outing Management** is developed for **Indian Institute of Information Technology (IIIT), Dharwad** to enhance campus safety and streamline the student outing process.
+The **Student Outing Management System** is developed for **Indian Institute of Information Technology (IIIT), Dharwad** to enhance campus safety and streamline the student outing process.
 The system aims to solve security and student-related problems related to outings, including registering outings, updating outing forms, managing staff and student details, and more.

 ## Key Features
 1. **Outing Form**: